mrumkovskis/wabase-wiki/View-Intro.md

 ## Simple view

 In wabase you define views through `.yaml` files.
-Multiple views can be defined in a single file, but in order to keep our views organised and avoid large files, usually views are distributed among multiple files following some logical pattern.
+Multiple views can be defined in a single file, but in order to keep our views organized and avoid large files, usually views are distributed among multiple files following some logical pattern.
 All the views should be located in `/views` directory.

 Now let's take a look at how generic view looks.